On This Page

 How Often Should You Replace Your CPAP Filter?

-Generally, disposable filters need replacing twice a month and reusable filters should be replaced twice a year.
-In-line bacteria filters generally need to be replaced once per month.
+Generally, disposable filters need replacing twice a month, and reusable filters should be replaced twice a year.
+In-line bacteria filters generally need to be replaced once a month.
 Each manufacturer has its own recommended replacement schedule, so be sure to check the instructions for your model.

 Worn or dirty filters cannot clean the air as efficiently, which leaves CPAP users susceptible to airborne contaminants.
 A clogged filter may also cause the machine to overheat, which can cause damage to the machine or affect the way it works.